JumpBackStudios/AutomatonAdventures/README.md

 Inventions can be purchased and upgraded.
 Many more of these will be added in future updates.

+## Known Issues ##

-There are basically no error messages in the game at the moment.
-Things that logically should cause errors to appear (like trying to buy something without the required amount of currency, for example) will just fail silently with no indication of what failed or why.
+There are basically no instructions, errors or confirmation messages in the game at the moment.
+Things that logically should cause a message to appear (like trying to buy something without the required amount of currency, for example) will just succeed/fail silently with no indication of what happened or why.

 ## Planned prototype updates ##